Sequential Simulation (SqS)

 Please visit https://transientteams.wordpress.com/ for more information

-Simulated Transformation Design (STD) is the use of simulation to bring stakeholders together to re-imagine and re-design current healthcare systems and approaches.
+Transformative Simulation (TS) is the use of simulation to bring stakeholders together to collaborate on identifying issues, re-imagining and re-designing healthcare systems and approaches, influencing policy and changes, testing new interventions.
 It uses simulation techniques and approaches to level the playing field amongst healthcare professionals, managers, patients, publics, policymakers, charities, academics, educationalists, administrators and more.

 Social Network Analysis of Communication in Operating Theatres